hashicorp/boundary-ui/ui/desktop/README.md

 - `yarn start:desktop`

-The Boundary CLI is NOT downloaded by default, to download and extract the CLI to `electron-app/cli` folder as part of the build, you need to set environment variable `CLI_SETUP` to true.
+The Boundary CLI is NOT downloaded by default, to download and extract the CLI to `electron-app/cli` folder as part of the build, you need to set the environment variable `CLI_SETUP` to true.
 Example: `CLI_SETUP=true yarn start:desktop`.
-CLI version is defined in `electron-app/config.cli.js`.
+The CLI version is defined in `electron-app/config/cli/VERSION`.

 ### Developing Using Non-Release Versions of Boundary

-To develop using a non-release version of Boundary, download the Boundary CLI version you want to use and extract it at `electron-app/cli` folder.
-You may need to create the directory or to cleaning it up beforehand.
+To develop using a non-release version of Boundary, download the Boundary CLI version you want to use and extract it to the `electron-app/cli` folder.
+You may need to create the directory or clean it up beforehand.

 ### Environment Variables (DEV)